dmd-program/art-design-course-resources/portfolio-tips.md

     * [Wordpress](https://wordpress.org) \(with an existing theme)
         * [Choose a free or premium theme](https://themeforest.net/): you can customize basic things like colors and fonts, and add in custom CSS for more advanced things, but you'll be primarily relying on the layout and functionality of your chosen theme.
         * [Beginner's Guide to Wordpress](https://www.wpbeginner.com/guides/)
-        * You'll need a domain name and a server that supports databases to install Wordpress— but that measn you can shop around for hosting and can move your site at any time.
+        * You'll need a domain name and a server that supports databases to install Wordpress— but that means you can shop around for hosting and can move your site at any time.
 Some of the options above lock you in to hosting with the company providing your visual design tool.
             * [Namecheap](https://www.namecheap.com/) — Domain registration only
             * [BlueHost](https://www.bluehost.com/) — Good all-purpose host
             * [Siteground](https://www.siteground.com/) — Slightly fancier and more expensive